 Lake Ontario, one of the world's five Great Lakes, weaves over state and country borders, delighting Americans, Canadians, and visiting tourists with its deep, clear, clean waters.
 Proudly home to a staggering 4,700,000 acres (7,340 square miles), Lake Ontario is the smallest of the Great Lakes, the perfect testament to the sheer size and importance of these great, glacial lakes.
 Having served as home to many over the years, Lake Ontario is today bordered by Toronto, Hamilton, and Rochester, serving as an aquatic playground to all who visit its shores.

 Though Lake Ontario is the smallest Great Lake by surface area, it is still a giant body of water.
 As the world's 14th largest lake, the lake measures approximately 193 miles long and 53 miles wide, affording an astounding 712 miles of navigable, hike-worthy, scenic shoreline.
-Its 802-foot depth makes Lake Ontario the second deepest Great Lake, appropriately inferior to Lake Superior, storing an unbelievable 393 cubic miles of water.
+Its 802-foot depth makes Lake Ontario the second deepest Great Lake, appropriately inferior to Lake Superior.

 If you love the idea of a lazy day on the lake without the fish, boating will suit your tastes to a tee.
 If you don't bring your own boat, there are many marinas and boat rental companies around Lake Ontario that can suit your needs and preferences with canoes, kayaks, speed boats, pontoon boats, and even sailboats.
 With so many miles of shoreline and lake acreage to explore, don't preoccupy yourself with visiting the entire lake; instead, focus on your own, small slice of aquatic paradise.
 You'll investigate quiet coves, race over smooth water, and discover secret spots throughout the day, accompanied by just the sun and scenery.
 Watch for birds swooping overhead, animals drinking at the shoreline, and brave waterskiers doing tricks and jumping lake wake.